SelfCareMap

 Goal: Release trigger points, improve tissue quality, reduce stiffness

-• Quads – Lie face down, roll from hip to knee.
+• Quads – Lie face down and roll from the hip toward the knee.
+Use your elbows to apply extra pressure to the outer thigh.

-• Hamstrings – Sit with roller under thighs, support weight with hands.
+• Hamstrings – Sit with the roller under your thighs and support your weight with your hands.
+Roll from the gluteal fold to just above the knee.

-• Upper Back – Lie face up, roller under shoulder blades, lift hips and roll slowly.
+• Upper Back – Lie face up with the roller under your shoulder blades.
+Lift your hips slightly and roll slowly from the mid back up toward the top of the shoulders.

-Tip: Pause and breathe into tender spots for 10–15 seconds.
-Avoid rolling joints or lower back directly.
+Tip: Pause and breathe into tender spots for 10 to 15 seconds.
+This tells the brain the area is safe and allows the muscle to release.
+Avoid rolling joints, the neck, or the lower back directly to prevent injury.

 4. Hydration & Nervous System Reset (2 minutes)